AdobeDocs/campaign-web.en/help/v8/audience/manage-subscribers.md

 ### Automatically unsubscribe recipients {#automatic-unsubscription}

 A subscription service can have a limited duration.
-Recipients are automatically unsubscribed when the period of validity expires.
+Profiles are automatically unsubscribed when the period of validity expires.

 This period is specified when [creating the service](manage-services.md#create-service).
 From the **[!UICONTROL Additional options]**, disable the **[!UICONTROL Unlimited validity period]** option and define a validity period for the service.